Warning Signs You’re Not Standing Up for Yourself — And How To Start

 millennial guy in city center

-If you’re always the one making sacrifices or compromises, you might be letting people take advantage of your flexible nature.
+According to Psychology Today, if you’re always the one making sacrifices or compromises, you might be letting people take advantage of your flexible nature.
 Strive for balanced relationships where compromises are made mutually.
 It’s not fair for you to always be the one giving in.
 A healthy relationship requires give-and-take from all parties involved.

 10. You Often Feel Exhausted.